robertdebock/learn-terraform/ADVANCED/6-best-practices.md

 |-------------|---------------------------------------------------------|
 |90 minutes   |A computer with Terraform installed, terraform knowledge.|

-Use the most common best practices
+Goal: Use the most common best practices

 ## Explanation